Blendify/blender-manual/trunk/blender_docs/manual/troubleshooting/python.rst

 Troubleshooting Python problems
 *******************************

-Mixed Python Libraries (Dll's)
+Mixed Python Libraries (DLL's)
 ==============================

 You ever got trapped in a situation where a part of Blender always ends up with throwing tons of python errors into the Blender Console?
-Or you got this awesome Addon but it just fails to install by telling you about dubious issues like for example "%s is not a valid Win32 application."
+Or you have an add-on that just fails when enabled with an error, eg:
+``... is not a valid Win32 application.``.

 .. figure:: /images/troubleshooting-python.png